Greenlight5/Advanced-Topics-in-Machine-Learning/README.md

  **Team members: Esty Carmiel and Dean Israel**

- # notice: the project contains a lot of models so be patient. it will finish run the notebook approximately 8 min.
+ ## notice: The project contains a lot of models so be patient.
+ ## It will finish run the notebook approximately 8 min.